by Jenny Holt

 An exercise may include feeling the horse’s body while the patient keeps their eyes closed.
 The process creates a sense of confidence for the patient and allows them to assume control.
 A therapist works with the patient after to talk through each experience to find out what worked and how the patient feels.

 Equine Therapy may include grooming and leading the horse.
-The activity allows the patient’s strength, which was weakened during cancer treatments, to rebuild as their fitness levels improve.
+The activity allows the patient’s strength, weakened by cancer treatments to rebuild as the person’s fitness level improves.

 To find an accredited facility, go to PATH International by clicking here.